ASharpPen/Valheim.SpawnThat/README.md

 # Changelog:
 - v1.2.0:
 	- World Spawner: Fixed LevelUpChance only being properly applied to new entries.
+	- SpawnArea: Fixed modifiers not being applied properly.
+	- Local Spawner & SpawnArea: Fixed LevelUpChance not being properly applied when using setting UseDefaultLevel.
 	- World Spawner: Added support for vanilla field BiomeArea.
 	- World Spawner & SpawnArea: Added ConditionPositionMustBeNearAllPrefabs
 	- World Spawner & SpawnArea: Added ConditionPositionMustBeNearPrefabs
 	- World Spawner & SpawnArea: Added ConditionPositionMustNotBeNearPrefabs
+	- Compatibility: Moved all applications of spawn modifier settings to happen slightly later.
+This should solve issues with settings like CLLC UseDefaultLevels.
 - v1.1.7:
 	- World Spawner: Added support for new LevelUpChance field.
 	- Fixes for v0.212.6